-There was a documented procedure for product identification and segregation throughout the life cycle of the product, including released and nonconforming products within the facility.
+There was a documented procedure for product identification and segregation throughout the life cycle of the product including released and nonconforming products within the facility.

 7.5.9.
+Traceability

-Traceability 7.5.9.1.
+7.5.9.1.
 General

 The organization had procedures available that supported full traceability of components, materials, and work environments used.
 These procedures were in accordance with applicable regulatory requirements.
+The nonconformities identified were addressed through a CAPA plan.